astroxvim/astroxvim/README.md

 ## Hi 👋

-- 🔭 I’m currently working on my personal project 😊
+- 🔭 I’m currently working on my personal project 👌
+- 🌱 I’m currently learning cutting-edge web3 tecchonolgies 🪢
 - 👯 I’m looking to collaborate on interesting and innovative projects
-- 🤔 I’m looking for help with my girlfriend problem  🥰
 - 💬 Ask me about anything  😜
 - ⚡ Fun fact: I don't have a pet when I was a child 😭